A-NZ-PEPPOL/Draft-artefacts-for-review/README.md

 ## 1. Peppol International (PINT) Billing

 This repository is used to share the progress of PINT development for the A-NZ community.

-### Draft PINT A-NZ specifications
+### PINT A-NZ Published
-The draft [PINT A-NZ specifications](https://test-docs.peppol.eu/pint/pint-aunz/) were issued for [Peppol member review](https://openpeppol.atlassian.net/wiki/spaces/RR/pages/3152150529/2023.09.18+PINT+A-NZ+specifications+v0.9) by OpenPeppol on 18-Sep-23, with feedback via OpenPeppol due by 10-Nov-23.
+In December 2023 the new Peppol International (PINT) A-NZ Billing specification was published.
+The Australian and New Zealand Peppol Authorities have committed to migrating to that specification.
+The migration dates are confirmed, the PINT A-NZ Billing specification will become mandatory on 15 November 2024 and after 15 May 2025 the A-NZ Peppol BIS 3.0 extensions will be phased out and no longer available for use.
+You can view the new PINT A-NZ specifications [here](https://docs.peppol.eu/poac/aunz/).

-A spreadsheet cross-referencing between the current A-NZ and PINT A-NZ specifications is available [here](https://github.com/A-NZ-PEPPOL/Draft-artefacts-for-review/blob/main/PINT_A-NZ_to_current_rule_cross_reference.v0.1.xlsx).
+A spreadsheet cross-referencing between the current A-NZ and PINT A-NZ specifications is available [here](https://github.com/A-NZ-PEPPOL/A-NZ-PEPPOL-BIS-3.0/blob/master/Validation%20documents/Cross%20Reference%20of%20current%20rules%20to%20PINT%20A-NZ.xlsx).
 The information has been provided to assist service providers to understand the differences in the implementation of business rules, and is non-normative.
 In the case of any omissions or discrepancies, the published specification takes precedence.

-### Next steps
-The PINT A-NZ specifications will initially be available as optional specifications; however, the  Australian and New Zealand Peppol Authorities (A-NZ PAs) intend to consult with members about migrating from the existing A-NZ Invoice extension and Self-Billing specifications to the new PINT A-NZ specifications.

-The migration will be formalised in the coming months and will be supported by migration plans specifying the implementation period, at the end of which the PINT A-NZ specifications will be mandated.

-The A-NZ PAs will engage with SPs accredited in A-NZ to understand impacts and considerations to inform those draft migration plans.

 ### History
 The context and background of PINT can be found at [Peppol International Invoicing Work Group - Confluence (atlassian.net)](https://openpeppol.atlassian.net/wiki/spaces/PINT/overview).